Francis Picabia 1879-1953

 In 1916 Picabia returned to Europe.
 He settled in Barcelona, where he published the first issues of his own satiric journal 391 (named in reference to the New York review).
 He subsequently joined Dadaist movements in Paris and Zürich.
 In 1921 he renounced Dada on the grounds that it was no longer vital and had lost its capacity to shock.
 In 1925 he left Paris to settle in the south of France, where he experimented with painting in various styles.
 He returned to live in Paris in 1945, and he spent the final years of his life painting in a mostly abstract mode.
 Picabia was notable for his inventiveness, adaptability, absurdist humor, and disconcerting changes of style.

-See also Francis Picabia Dada 4-5 - A superb group of illustration on and about Picabia
+See also Francis Picabia Dada 4-5 - A superb group of illustrations on and about Picabia

 See also the biography on guggenheim.org